microsoft/AI2BMD/README.md

 scripts/ai2bmd --prot-file testcases/chig.pdb --max-cyc 2
 ```

-The results will be placed in a new directory `Logs-pacsin3`.
+The results will be placed in a new directory `Logs-chig`.

-The `Logs-chignolin` directory contains the following simulation result files

-- frames: Individual frames extracted from the simulated trajectory
-- chignolin-traj.xyz: frames combined into a single xyz file
-- chignolin-traj.traj: The full trajectory file in ASE binary format.

 ##  AI<sup>2</sup>BMD Related Research